 5114 Santa Monica Boulevard, Hollywood, 323 661 1868

-We convened at the Vermont/Sunset Red Line stop and set out for one of L.A.’s top Armenian bakeries.
-Artisan baker David Yeretsian has owned Sasoun Bakery for over two decades and now has branches in Glendale and Reseda.
+Artisan baker David Yeretsian has owned Sasoun Bakery for over two decades.
+One of L.A.’s top Armenian bakeries now has branches in Glendale and Reseda.

-We sampled a few of Sasoun’s signature items, beginning with a stack of lahmajunes, cracker-thin ground beef “pizzas.”
+We sampled a few of Sasoun’s signature items, beginning with a stack of lahmajunes, cracker-thin ground beef flatbreads.

 Sasoun makes two varieties of cheese boereks.
-We opted for the longer torpedo shaped pies, which are spicier, flecked with chilies.
-The smaller triangular pies are sweeter and flecked with mint.
+We opted for the longer torpedo shaped pies, which are spicier from chile flecking.
+The smaller triangular pies are sweeter and incorporate mint.

 We were hoping to try maneishe, a puffier flatbread topped with a zatar spice mix that includes oregano, sumac and thyme.
 Sadly, there wasn’t a single maneishe in Sasoun Bakery.
 Instead, we opted for the tangy spinach and onion triangle known as a spinach boerek.